April 14, 2020

 The most important thing to remember when you take any of these actions is to keep everything legal and above board.
 After all, when you change someone’s role outside of the JobKeeper legislation you may possibly trigger a redundancy.
 There are also leave accrual rules and notice period complexities to consider, so take care.

-Where I’ve seen these approaches work best is in dynamic businesses with collaborative cultures and strong leadership, where there’s a strong sense of collegiality and where people are prepared to get on board to save each other’s jobs as well as their own.
+Where I’ve seen these approaches work best is in dynamic businesses with collaborative cultures and strong leadership.
+Usually there’s a strong sense of collegiality and people are prepared to save each other’s jobs as well as their own.
 There also needs to be a strong element of trust in the company’s leadership and it certainly helps if there’s a timeframe around any arrangements so that people have some level of certainty, even if its tough financially.
 At this stage JobKeeper will run until 27 September but if you’re not eligible for the subsidies then try and create some level of certainty for your people, even if it is just a commitment to review at a point in time.

 If you have any questions regarding staff management during the current COVID-19 crisis, the JobKeeper scheme or you’d like some help with your strategic workforce planning at this time, then feel free to reach out to the Catalina Consultants team today.